Skip to main content

 Project details

 In Senegal, SCALA is actively promoting the adoption of agroecological practices in the groundnut/millet and market gardening system.
-The main objective is to strengthen and expand the knowledge base on priority practices and technologies at the local level, in line with the adaptation, resilience and carbon storage targets outlined in the NDC, while catalyzing private sector engagement in the implementation of these practices.
+The main objective is to strengthen and expand the knowledge base on priority practices and technologies at the local level, considering different social systems and in line with the adaptation, resilience, and carbon storage targets outlined in the NDC.
+SCALA seeks to catalyze further the private sector engagement in the implementation of these practices.

 Disponible aussi en Français.